 Allspice dram is a simple liqueur flavored with allspice berries.
 It's also known as pimento dram, because allspice is a berry from the pimento tree.
 (But pimento makes most people think of olives, so I don't like to call it that.)
 There's nothing like it.
 It's a big part of tiki drinks, adding a dark, strong, and spicy counterpoint to rum and sweet ingredients.

 For years, allspice dram was damn-near impossible to find in the States.
 I get a little grumpy when there's a cocktail ingredient everyone is raving about and I can't find it anywhere.
 So a few years ago, just the mention of allspice dram made me a bit unpleasant to be around.
-I'd see recipes fun tiki drinks and get all excited, then I'd see that allspice dram was one of the ingredients and I would mope like a sad puppy.
+I'd see recipes of fun drinks and get all excited, then I'd see that allspice dram was one of the ingredients and I would mope like a sad puppy.

 The next phase of allspice dram envy was angry kitten hissing: "If it's so great, why can't I find it?
 It's probably stupid."
-Eventually, some kind soul in New Orleans made me an ancient mariner with allspice dram in it, and I suddenly knew what all the fuss was about.
+Eventually, some kind soul in New Orleans made me an Ancient Mariner with allspice dram in it, and I suddenly knew what all the fuss was about.

 What's Available to Buy

 Wray & Nephew's allspice dram from Jamaica was the standard in the tropical drinks at bars like Trader Vic's and Don the Beachcomber, but the company stopped exporting it to the US in the early '80s.
 Many tiki fanatics say they've found it online, but the link chase led me to a dead end at a Reggae-themed shop that won't ship alcohol to the US or Canada.
 (They will, however, sell you some Jerk marinade and West Indies Cricket memorabilia no matter where you live.)
 I've never tasted the W & N dram myself, but a blog post by a guy whose cousin smuggled some in after his Caribbean cruise said it is amazing.